 More WordPress Site Security Features

 Another useful security-related feature of the Jetpack Professional plan is the activity log that displays some of the events from your website.
-While this feature is available on the free Jetpack plans, the Professional plan displays a list of activities from the last year, compared to just 30 days on the other Jetpack plans.
+While this feature is available on the free Jetpack plans, the Professional plan displays a list of activities from the past year, compared with just 30 days on the other Jetpack plans.

-The activity log feature could help you monitor your site for security issues, giving you the ability to spot actions that you didn’t perform.
-It can also be used to help you troubleshoot your site by displaying the events that occurred before an issue arose.
+The activity log feature could help you to monitor your site for security issues, giving you the ability to spot actions you didn’t perform.
+It can also be used to help you to troubleshoot your site by displaying the events that occurred before an issue arose.